flass/pantagruel/README.md

                        A single-quoted, semicolon-delimited string containing variable definitions must be provided.
                        Default is equivalent to providing the following string:
                           'cladesupp=70 ; subcladesupp=35 ; criterion=bs ; withinfun=median'

-     Please note that Pantagruel is still under developemnt and may evolve rapidly to fix bugs and solve issues.
-     It is strongly recomended to update this software regularly to integrate those fixes using `git pull` in the pantagruel/ git repository folder.

-     If Pantagruel is updated in-between the running of tasks of a database project, it is higly recommended to run the init task again before proceeding to the next steps, to ensure the environment defined by the configuration file is compatible with the software.
-     (Note that regenerating the configuration file will not erase other data.)

 # for any Pantagruel command calls: